On this page

 Project Cluster Managerrole can scale clusters and perform other administrative operations, but have no data-level access.

-Serverless instances are in preview and do not support most of the following responsibilities.
+Serverless instances don't support most of the following responsibilities.
 To learn more, see Serverless Instance Limitations.

 Other project-level responsibilities include: